RaspiKidd/Learn/docs/Python-Projects/Sensing-the-Environment/HowToPlay.md

 ![the shake function](./img/shakeFunction.png)

-We can also edit the temperature reading by moving the slider next to the little themometer.
+We can also edit the temperature reading by moving the slider next to the little thermometer.

 ![The Temperature sensor](./img/TemperatureSensor.png)